tangydoris/CustomCascades/sanjnaNotes.md

 Email: admin@example.com
 Password: hello123

+After a couple hours, not only does the admin config work but I was able to reverse engineer Scalica to create a login system and posts page

+To do's at this point:
+Figure out how to default 127.0.0.1:8000/micro to just 127.0.0.1:8000 Able to log in and figure all that stuff out, which is good.

+Now let's figure out how to get followers/find followers and then upload CSS documents

+Display information relevant to project

 #As of Day 2 (11/29)
 Turns out, I had multiple versions of django, python, and postgres running therefore my computer continuously ran into errors in deploying the app.